Fellowships & Grants

 Fellows who do not already have contracts for book projects they are pursuing at the Center are encouraged to seek out the Woodrow Wilson Center Press.
 The Center’s Press publishes books written here for a worldwide English-language readership through collaborative arrangements with the Johns Hopkins University Press, Stanford University Press, and other partners.

 Each fellow is assigned a furnished office available to him or her every day around the clock.
 The Center is located in the heart of Washington, D.C., and includes conference rooms, a reference library, and a dining room.
 The building is a smoke-free environment.
 The Wilson Center Library provides loan privileges with the Library of Congress and access to digital resources, its book and journal collections, and to university and special libraries in the area, and other research facilities.
 Windows-based personal computers are provided, and each fellow is offered a part-time research assistant.
-Although fellows are responsible for locating their own housing in the Washington, D.C. area, the Center provides written materials to help facilitate the search process.
+Although fellows are responsible for locating their own housing in the Washington, D.C. area, the Center provides written materials to help facilitate the search process, if desired.

 The Center tries to ensure that the fellowship award, when combined with the recipient’s other sources of income (e.g. other grants and sabbatical allowances), approximates an individual’s current level of income.